csci-1301/csci-1301.github.io/labs/Static/readme.md

     - each `Calculator` method is called referring to the _name of the class_.

 #.
 Execute the program
-    - If your implementation of `Calculator` class matches the instructions, you will see meaningful output after executing the program.
+    - If your implementation of the `Calculator` class matches the instructions, you will see meaningful output after executing the program.
-    - Otherwise review the instructions again and retrace your implementation steps to resolve any issues.
+    - Otherwise, review the instructions again and retrace your implementation steps to resolve any issues.

 # Static Members in a Non-static Class

 A non-static class can contain both static and non-static class members.

-Download, extract and study this [project](Student.zip) implementation but *do not* execute it.
+Download, extract, and study this [project](Student.zip) implementation, but *do not* execute it.
 After reading through the implementation, answer the questions below.

 #.
 How many non-static attributes does the `Student` class have?